SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 1. `event_name`: the human-readable name of the event we’re creating.
 Call this one `"CenterTimeOfFlight"`
 2. `event_type`: the Event object associated with this event.
 Here, we use `Events.TimeOfFlight`
 3. `Condition`: some events are transmitted together, so we need to filter out unwanted sensor readings.
 This uses the `EventFilters` class we imported earlier: `[EventFilters.TimeOfFlightPosition.FrontCenter]`.
 Note that this must be in brackets.
 4. `debounce`: the frequency that Misty will send data, in milliseconds.
 This should usually be 0, but 5 is also acceptable when Misty is moving at lower speeds.
 There are some event types that will send data in certain conditions, and not constantly (for example, `BumpSensor` only sends data when Misty’s bump sensors are touched).
 In those cases, do not specify a `debounce` value.
+We already specified this value as the global variable `TOF_debounce`
 5. `keep_alive`: when `True`, this will keep the connection open until it is manually closed.
 When `False`, the connection will only send data once.
 6. `callback_function`: this is the function that will run whenever the connection receives data.
 The data will be given to the callback function as a parameter.
 Our callback is `tof_callback`.